vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

      see the [MP Initialization Tool Documentation](references/mp-init.md).

 ### Project Templates
-Both templates create a file system that has the basic project structure required to develop and build a Management Pack.
+All the project templates create a file system that has the basic project structure required to develop and build a Management Pack.
-Each file and directory is discussed in depth in the [mp-init](references/mp-init.md) documentation. `app/adapter.py` is the adapter's entry point and the best starting point.
+Each file and directory is discussed in depth in the [mp-init](references/mp-init.md) documentation.

-The methods inside `adapter.py` are required, and should be modified to generate a custom adapter.
+The methods the adapter source code are required, and should be modified to generate a custom adapter.
 Each method fulfills a request from the VMware Aria Operations collector, and can be tested individually using `mp-test` (covered in [Testing a Management Pack](#testing-a-management-pack)).